 10. Galapagos Hawk

-Although wildlife that is fearless of humans is nothing remarkable in Galapagos– it always seems incredible to see how unafraid of humans these birds of prey are.
-The Galapagos Hawk, especially the juveniles due to their curious nature get incredibly close to humans, and have even been known to land on them!
+Although wildlife that is fearless of humans is nothing remarkable in Galapagos, it always seems surprising to see how unafraid of humans these birds of prey are.
+The Galapagos Hawk is an incredibly curious bird, especially the juveniles, and they can get very close to humans – in fact, they’ve even been known to land on people!

 And there it is, our top 10 list of the most underrated Galapagos plants and animals.
 It was genuinely hard to narrow it down as this list really could go on and on!